ca0abinary/dotnet-guild-20250116-semantic-kernel/README.md

 - `05_FormattedOutput.ipynb`
   - Use the language model to generate Json formatted data
   - We will create a simple fantasy novel character generator with a consistent data schema

+## Ways to improve your life

+- Ask for an LLM to break down tasks for you
+- Use it to start an email
+- Get detailed explanations on things you don't fully understand
+- Ask for it to write some code
+- Have it evaluate your statements that might be inflammatory
+  - Have it fix those statements
+- Summarize "walls of text"
+- Create ideas
+- Have it review your ideas (it the ones it came up with)
+- Create better proposals